richardhaslam/frackit/appl/example2/README.md

 subsequently, the constraints against the boundary faces of the domain cylinder are evaluated.
 As you can see, the constraints against the other entities are evaluated on the basis of the raw entities.
 This can potentially fail to detect small length scales that appear after confining the entities to the domain.
-A possibilty to address this and make the algorithm more robust (but less efficient) is discussed at the end of this page.
+A possibilty to address this and make the algorithm more robust (but computationally more demanding) is discussed at the end of this page.

 As you can see in the above code snippet, the `Cylinder` class provides functions for obtaining th representations of the top, bottom and lateral boundaries.
 The top and bottom boundaries are